Trending Topics

 More recently, manufacturers have taken to building and using digital twins of production equipment, processes or lines.
 This supports activities such as work scheduling, maintenance optimization and quality improvement, but as with the product digital twins, needs a direct exchange of data with the physical world.

 A digital thread provides the data a digital twin needs to continuously reflect what’s happening in the physical world.
 It’s the link between the two that ensures the digital twin simulates the physical reality.
+Here’s a table explaining the key differences between the two concepts:

 Benefits of a digital thread

-A digital thread in manufacturing ensures everyone has access to the information they need, and that they’re using the same information.
+A digital thread in smart manufacturing ensures everyone has access to the information they need, and that they’re using the same information.
 This improved collaboration and communication yields benefits such as:

 • Less scrap and rework: Fewer mistakes are made and there’s less waste.